Credit: Artist, A.R. Waud.

 Enlargement: 1250 x 966pxs.

 Small saw-milling operations were established very early in wooded locations along the Missouri River and its tributaries.
-Most of these used portable saw milling equipment, cutting available timber beside rivers so that it could formed into rafts and transported to markets.
+Most of these used portable saw milling equipment, cutting available timber beside rivers so that it could be formed into rafts and transported to markets.
 When the local market declined or saw logs became scarce sawmills were moved to new locations.
 More permanent sawmills were usually built with a grist (grain) mill attached, forming the nucleus of settlements.

 Even the smallest of tributaries were useful for rafting out timber.
 Logs, lumber and cut railroad ties all found their way down the Missouri River, to St. Louis and other markets en route.